yxiao66666/DECO3801_The_R6/controlnet/README.md

 1. Clone AUTOMATIC1111's [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) repository.
 2. Run `webui.bat` for windows, or run `./webui.sh` for macos.

-If you run into any issue, please refer to the original documentory [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
+If you run into any issue, please refer to the original document [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui).

 ### 2. Install Controlnet Extension